How to Buy Low and Sell High; Using Asset Classes Portfolio

 In November, 2013 VTWSX was priced at $23.72 and your $400 bought 16.86 shares.

-You bought fewer shares when the price was $18.18 than you did at the higher price of $23.72.
+You bought fewer shares when the price was $23.72 than you did at the lower price of $18.18.
+Thus, you bought move low priced shares and fewer shares at the higher price.
+A systematic strategy to buy low.

 Reinvest all dividends and capital gains and along with buying more shares when prices are low, you’re avoiding the possibility of “going all in” at the wrong time.
 Thus, your risk is reduced.